 The lake is also surrounded by hiking trails and beautiful scenery and when it gets too hot, slip into a swimsuit and dive into the three-acre swimming lagoon located next to it.
 Just remember to use sunscreen.

 Another great water option would be to spend the day on the banks of the Russian River surrounded by lush greenery and gentle water.
-Renting canoes and kayaks at Burke’s Canoe Trips is an easy way to explore the entire county as the river winds down from northeast Sonoma County in Cloverdale to where it empties into the Pacific Ocean near Jenner.
+Renting canoes and kayaks at Burke’s Canoe Trips and Campground is an easy way to explore the entire county as the river winds down from northeast Sonoma County in Cloverdale to where it empties into the Pacific Ocean near Jenner.
 The river is a versatile place where it’s possible to relax on the banks, have a nice picnic, and visit different towns while canoeing downstream.

 When the weather makes the outdoors seem not so appealing, head on over to the Epicenter in Santa Rosa.
 This newly finished and massive sports and games complex is entertaining enough to make anyone never want to leave.
 The 130,000-square-foot Epicenter boasts a bowling alley, trampoline park, arcade, fitness center, and so much more.
 There’s even a Starbucks and other restaurants to stop for a bite to eat before the fun begins again.